littleosbook/littleosbook/paging.md

 Any explicit references to addresses within the multiboot structure needs to be changed to reflect the new virtual addresses as well.

-Mapping entire 4 MB pages for the kernel is very simple, but wastes quite some memory (unless you have a really big kernel).
-Creating a higher-half kernel mapped in as 4 KB pages is doable, but somewhat trickier.
-The page directory and one page table (for instance) can be in `.data` (assuming your kernel is smaller than 4 MB), but you need to configure the mappings at runtime.
-The size of the kernel can be determined by exporting labels from the linker script [@ldcmdlang], which we'll need to do later anyway when writing the [page frame allocator](#how-much-memory-is-there).
+Mapping 4 MB pages for the kernel is simple, but wastes memory (unless you have a really big kernel).
+Creating a higher-half kernel mapped in as 4 KB pages saves memory but is harder to set up.
+Memory for the page directory and one page table can be reserved in the `.data` section, but you need to configure the mappings from virtual to physical addresses at run-time.
+The size of the kernel can be determined by exporting labels from the linker script [@ldcmdlang], which we'll need to do later anyway when writing the page frame allocator (see the chapter ["Page Frame Allocation](#page-frame-allocation)).

 ## Virtual Memory Through Paging